 -Projects that fall outside of the humanities (including the creation or performance of art; creative writing, memoirs, and creative nonfiction; and empirically based social science research or policy studies).

 NEH funds may not be used to support obscene, libelous, indecent, or defamatory content (including hate speech, personal attacks, or material constituting harassment).

-Applications must be received by Grants.gov on or before January 10, 2018, for projects beginning in August 2018.
+Applications must be received and validated by Grants.gov on or before August 29, 2018.
 Grants.gov will date- and time-stamp your application after it is fully uploaded.
-Applications submitted after January 10, 2018, will not be accepted.
-Supplementary materials must also arrive at NEH on or before January 10, 2018, to be considered as part of the application.
+Applications submitted after August 29, 2018, will not be accepted.
+Supplementary materials must also arrive at NEH on or before August 29, 2018, to be considered as part of the application.

--August 2018: institutional grants administrators and project directors of successful applications receive award documents by e-mail from the NEH Office of Grant Management
+- April 2019: Institutional grants administrators and project directors of successful applications receive award documents by e-mail from the NEH Office of Grant Management

 - April 2019: Successful applicants may begin work on their projects

 View this opportunity on Grants.gov:

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.